Own-Data-Privateer/hoardy-mail/README.md

 # - expire old backed up messages marked both SEEN (by fetchmail) and FLAGGED (by imaparms) from "[Gmail]/All Mail",
 # - expire old backed up messages marked as SEEN (by imaparms) from "[Gmail]/Spam",
 # - clean any messages older than 7 days (regardless of their flags) from "[Gmail]/Trash".
+# - generate new desktop notifications with `notify-send` if some of the commands fail
-imaparms for-each --every 900 \
+imaparms for-each --every 900 --notify-failure \
     "${secondary_common[@]}" \
   -- \
     fetch --folder "[Gmail]/All Mail" --mda maildrop --new-mail-cmd new-mail-hook --any-seen --unflagged \; \